 - No foreclosure or legal proceedings

 Mortgage forbearance isn’t automatic, however.
-You need to contact your loan servicer to request forbearance.
-Due to the severity of the situation, you may just need to tell your loan servicer you’ve been economically affected by the coronavirus.
+You needed to contact your loan servicer to request forbearance.
+Due to the severity of the situation, you may just have needed to tell your loan servicer you’ve been economically affected by the coronavirus.

 Visit the FHFA website for the latest updates.

 FHA Mortgage Relief

 On March 18, 2020, President Trump ordered 60-day the suspension of evictions and foreclosures on single-family homes covered by mortgages insured by the FHA.

 So if you’re having trouble paying an FHA loan due to financial hardship linked to the coronavirus, contact your loan servicer immediately.
 You may get forbearance.
 Keep in mind that the executive order also suspends foreclosures currently in progress.

 The Department of Veterans Affairs is urging approved lenders to ease the financial burden on borrowers affected by the COVID-19 pandemic.
 The VA is asking these lenders to do the following:

 - Terminate reporting delinquent loans to the credit bureaus